 On a stage next to two black-clad gunmen, successive speakers delivered radical messages.
-One called for every child in Pakistan to join the jihad, or Holy War.'In pieces'
+One called for every child in Pakistan to join the jihad, or Holy War.

 "Today, we have gathered here to raise a voice of protest against US intervention in Pakistan," said one cleric, Maulana Sami ul-Haq, told the AFP news agency.